MoneySpace-net/money-space-for-Woocommerce/readme.txt

 == Frequently Asked Questions ==

-= Does this support recurring payments, like for subscriptions? =

-Yes!

 = Does this require an SSL certificate? =

 Yes!
 In Live Mode, an SSL certificate must be installed on your site to use MoneySpace.
 In addition to SSL encryption.

-= Does this support both production mode and sandbox mode for testing? =

-Yes, it does - production and Test (sandbox) mode is driven by the API keys you use with a checkbox in the admin settings to toggle between both.

-= Where can I find documentation? =

-For help setting up and configuring, please refer to our [documentation](https://moneyspace.net/integrations.html).

-= Where can I get support or talk to other users? =

-If you get stuck, you can ask for help in the Plugin Forum.

 == Screenshots ==